 - Alliance for Suicide Prevention of Larimer County

 - The Alliance for Suicide Prevention has a depression/bipolar support group, a peer support and educational group for individuals 18 and older dealing with depression or bipolar disorder.
+In an emergency, call 9-1-1.

 - Mental Health Connections is a project of SummitStone Health Partners and the Health District of Northern Larimer County, providing mental health and substance abuse resources for Larimer County residents.